JFrog CLI for Skills

 List all skills in a repository, sorted by most downloaded:

-List skills installed for the Cursor agent and check for updates:
+List skills installed for the Cursor harness and check for updates:

 JSON output of locally installed skills: